roostaeian/njiwa/README.md

   Mostly these are feature complete as per the [specifications](https://www.gsma.com/newsroom/all-documents/sgp-02-v3-2-remote-provisioning-architecture-for-embedded-uicc-technical-specification/).
 Please consult the issues list for more information on what's not quite done or needs improvement.

- Our future plans (2019-2020) include the eUICC operating system implementation.
-We will publish detailed plans and specifications during the course of work.

 ## System Requirements
  Njiwa is a Java-based server Web Service.
 It has been developed and tested